fortheusers/hb-appstore/README.md

 Extract the latest [hb-appstore](https://github.com/vgmoose/hb-appstore/releases) to `sd:/switch/appstore/`, and run "hb App Store" from within hbmenu.
 When you're done, you can press the Minus (-) button to exit.

 ### Nintendo Wii U
 To run this program, a Wii U with access to the Homebrew Launcher is required.
-This can be done on any firmware.
+This can be done on any firmware, for compatibility check at [ismywiiupatched.com](https://ismywiiupatched.com).
 To run the Homebrew Launcher, see the tutorial [here](https://wiiu.hacks.guide).

 Extract the latest [hb-appstore](https://github.com/vgmoose/hb-appstore/releases) to `sd:/wiiu/apps/appstore/`, and run "hb App Store" from within Homebrew Launcher.
 When you're done, you can press the Minus (-) button to exit.